Artist CV

 Collections

-Ngā Puhipuhi o Te Herenga Waka—Victoria University Art Collection, Te Whanganui-a-Tara Wellington, Aotearoa New Zealand
+Ngā Puhipuhi o Te Herenga Waka Victoria University Art Collection, Te Whanganui-a-Tara Wellington, Aotearoa New Zealand

 Govett Brewster Art Gallery Collection, Ngāmotu New Plymouth, Aotearoa New Zealand

-Museum of New Zealand Te Papa Tongarewa, Te Whanganui-A-Tara Wellington, Aotearoa New Zealand
+Museum of New Zealand Te Papa Tongarewa, Te Whanganui-a-Tara Wellington, Aotearoa New Zealand

 Macmillan Brown Library Collection, Ōtautahi Christchurch, Aotearoa New Zealand